PHSKC-APDE/HEAL_Parks_Analysis/2024 playground/README.md

 This analysis relies on the below data sources.
 Please contact Ronald W.
 Buie or Seth Schromen-Wawrin for details.

-*2022-2024 park observation data (PHSKC * Park Category – (Burien, Tukwila, KC Parks) \* Playground Age – installation date (Burien, Tukwila, KC Parks) \* Playground and Park additional features (Burien, Tukwila, KC Parks) \* Restroom \* Sports field \* Picnic area \* Playground age group \* Playground complexity \* Opportunity areas (KC Parks) *Walkscore/Transitscore of park (derived from walkscore.com) *Census data on population surrounding park (within ½ mile): \* Total population \* Population of people 0 to 15 years of age
+- 2022-2024 park observation data (conducted by PHSKC)
+- Park features, category, and age data (provided by Burien, Tukwila, and KC Parks)
+- Play Elements (assessed by PHSKC)
+- Opportunity areas (assess by KC Parks)
+- Walkscore/Transitscore of park (from walkscore.com)
+- Census data on population surrounding park (from Census data calculated by PHSKC)

-## Variable Definitions
+## Variable definitions

-- “Park Category”: category of park’s intended reach, set by Parks Department
+- “Park Category”: category of park”s intended reach, set by Parks Department
+- “Mini Park” = park intended to draw from immediate neighbors
-- ‘Neighborhood Park’ = park intended to draw from more local area
+- “Community Park” = park intended to draw from more local area, includes schools
-- ‘Regional Park’ = park intended to draw from the entire city or region
+- “Regional Park” = park intended to draw from the entire city or region
-- “Opportunity Areas”: yes/no field for if park is located in an Opportunity Area for health and economics, per King County Parks analysis.
+- “Opportunity Areas”: indicates if park is located in an Opportunity Area for health and economics, per King County Parks analysis.
-- “Park Includes”: Yes/no fields if the park contains this feature (each individual).
+- “Park Includes”: indicates if the park contains this feature (each individual).
-- ‘Restroom’ = restroom facility (permanent or temporary)
+- “Restroom” = restroom facility (permanent or temporary)
-- ‘Picnic Area’ = area with tables and benches
+- “Picnic Area” = area with tables and benches
-- ‘Sport Fields’ = area designated for organized team sports (all conditions).
+- “Sport Fields” = area designated for organized team sports (all conditions).
 - “Play Structures”: number of unique play structures that are physically separated and designed for use by more than one person at a